apigee/apigee-remote-service-envoy/README.md

 ### Kubernetes or Istio

-Create a ConfigMap from your configuration:
+#### Namespace

+If you don't have your namespace, create it.
+For example:

     kubectl create namespace apigee

+Notes:
+* If you use a different namespace, be sure to change DNS references in your configuations.

+#### Configuration

+When you provisioned, you either generated a simple yaml file or a Kubernetes ConfigMap.
+Follow the appropriate step below.

+If you generated a ConfigMap, just apply it:

+    kubectl apply -f configmap.yaml

+If you have a simple YAML file (ie. Kubenernetes attributes), you need to create a ConfigMap from your YAML file:

     kubectl -n apigee create configmap apigee-remote-service-envoy --from-file=config.yaml

-(Alternatively, you may fill in the config in a ConfigMap yaml.
-See: samples/istio/saas-configmap.yaml)
+#### Deployment and Service

-Then, create the `apigee-remote-service-envoy` Deployment and Service:
+Now create the `apigee-remote-service-envoy` Deployment and Service:

     kubectl apply -f samples/istio/saas-apigee-remote-service-envoy.yaml

-Notes:
-* If you use a different namespace, be sure to change all DNS references.
-* For Hybrid you must edit and use `samples/istio/hybrid-apigee-remote-service-envoy.yaml`.

 ## Run the Envoy Proxy